 You can also take a train from Fiumcino airport to Termini.
 Trains run every 30 minutes, but the tickets are considerably more expensive at €11 (one-way).

-If you enjoyed Terravision Rome Airport Bus, check out our Short Breaks and City Stops.
+If you’ve experienced Terravision Turmoil, check out our Short Breaks and City Stops.
 You may also like: